SAMi-Rn/Mac_Changer/README.md

 # Mac Changer

-MacChanger is a Python script for Linux systems that allows users to quickly and easily change the MAC address of a network interface.
+Mac Changer is a Python script for Linux systems that allows users to quickly and easily change the MAC address of a network interface.
 It provides a command-line interface to specify the network interface and the new MAC address to be set.

 ## Features